×

 When we asked people what advice they would give someone preparing to move to Santa Cruz La Laguna, they said:

-"Be prepared to travel by boat as it is only accessible by boat, Understand that it is not a city that offers a great social life but a great community of expats," said one person in Santa Cruz La Laguna.
+"Be prepared to travel by boat as it is only accessible by boat, Understand that it is not a city that offers a great social life but a great community of expats," remarked one foreigner who made the move to Santa Cruz La Laguna.

 Get Quote